PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.Abstractions.md

 ## Supplementary types

-Always use the base classes provided by concrete implementations to create, customize, or extend the behavior of this design pattern.
+Use the base classes provided by concrete implementations to create, customize, or extend the behavior of this design pattern.